Apostolic Church of South Africa – Apostle Unity: History of the Klibbe group

-History of the excommunicated group of the New Apostolic Church
+Ecommunicated group of the New Apostolic Church

-When Apostle Klibbe was excommunicated in 1913, a counter-Apostle Wilhelm Schlaphoff was appointed by Chief Apostle Hermann Niehaus.
-Schlaphoff formed a new branch of the New Apostolic Church in South Africa after the original South African branch declared independence in 1915.
-Since that time, two churches in South Africa have been named the New Apostolic Church.
-The independent branch became the Old Apostolic Church in 1926 after an agreement was reached between Klibbe and Kreunen, a member of the New Apostolic Church.
 Due to the "Botschaft" of the Chief Apostle Johann Gottfried Bischoff, the New Apostolic Church suffered serious conflicts in the 1950s.
 In 1954, the apostles Philippus Jacobus Erasmus (1904–1960) and D.C.S.
 Malan (1918–1968) were excommunicated.
 Heinrich Franz Schlaphoff (1894–1965) resigned from his office as Apostle.
 They administered a prosperous district of about 60,000 members.
 They founded the Apostolic Church and many members of the New Apostolic Church followed them.

 Union

 The sudden death of Apostle Velde caused them to cancel a previously arranged meeting with the excommunicated group.
 The Australian Apostle Zielke asked Elder Petersen of the Apostolic Church of South Africa to meet with the excommunicated Apostles Erasmus and Malan.
 In Cape Town, they reached an agreement on 23 November 1956 to merge the two churches.
 About 800 members and three church buildings were brought into the new Apostolic Church (Apostle Unity) from the Klibbe group.
 In July 1956, the excommunicated group joined the newly founded International Federation of the United Apostolic Church.

 On 14 May 1972, two new apostles were ordained: Johannes Philippus Erasmus (1943) and Josua Jeremia Joubert (1932).
 In 1978, Philippus Jacobus Erasmus retired.
 He died on 26 October 1986.
 In 1989, a mission was opened in the homeland of Venda.
 In February 1993, the congregations celebrated their centenary.
 At the end of July 1997, Apostle Joubert retired.
-Two new apostles - the son and son in law - were ordained: P.J.
-Erasmus (2017) and James Slabbert (2019).
-The Apostle Johannes Philippus Erasmus past away on 10 June 2021 after a Corona infection.

 Administration

-The church is divided into 10 districts with 34 parishes which are mainly situated in the provinces of Western Cape, Gauteng, North West, Polokwane, Eastern Cape Northen Cape, Free State, KwaZulu-Natal and Mpumalanga.
+The church is divided into 10 districts with 34 parishes which are mainly situated in the provinces of Western Cape, Gauteng, North West, Polokwane, Eastern Cape, Northern Cape, Free State, KwaZulu-Natal and Mpumalanga.
 The church's headquarters is located in Johannesburg in Gauteng province.